UiO-IN3110/UiO-IN3110.github.io/assignments/assignment2/assignment2.md

 three distinct numeric types: integers, floating point numbers, and complex numbers.
 In addition, booleans are a subtype of integers.

 We will only consider the types integers, floats and booleans.
-If a combination of integers, floats and booleans are given, you should return an informative `ValueError`.
+If a combination of integers, floats and booleans are given, you should raise an informative `ValueError`.

 Additionally, if _shape_ or _values_ do not have the right type, you should raise an informative `TypeError`. _shape_ should be of type tuple, and _values_ should consists of either ints, floats or booleans.